blairsec/ctfjs/docs/index.md

-# ctf.js
-ctf.js is a CTF (capture the flag) backend written in node.js.
+ctfjs is a CTF (capture the flag) backend written in node.js.

 ## Authentication
 A JWT given by the server is used for authentication for all routes that require it.